Aziz Abu Sarah: Activism

 Abu Sarah has been described as being both a Palestinian peace activist, and a Palestinian patriot and nationalist.

 To illustrate the impact of the death toll as a result of the Second Intifada, Abu Sarah helped arrange for 1,200 coffins (the number of casualties on both sides) draped with Israeli and Palestinian flags to be displayed in Rabin Square.
 The authorities mostly scuttled the event, but it was later successfully carried out in front of the Headquarters of the United Nations in New York City.
 He was instrumental in initiating a free telephone line for Israelis and Palestinians to communicate with each other and to leave voice mails, amounting to 500,000 calls in total.
 The program was later expanded through the internet.
 He has appeared at over 1,000 school venues on behalf of the Families Forum, lecturing to 30,000 people.
 Later as a TED fellow, he has lectured at venues in the United States and around the world.

 Abu Sarah is a former co-executive director of the Center for World Religions, Diplomacy and Conflict Resolution, an arm of George Mason University's School for Conflict Analysis and Resolution.
 He coordinated the group's work in Islamic countries such as Afghanistan and Syria.

 Professional career

 Journalism

 Abu Sarah hosted Changing Directions, a program broadcast on the All for Peace radio station.
 The format revolved around interviews of members of the Bereaved Families Forum, and sought to find out how the respondents changed their outlook to the Israeli-Palestinian conflict as a result of experiencing tragedies.
 The station was shut down by the Israeli government in November 2011.

 As a National Geographic Explorer, Abu Sarah hosted the 4-part web series documentary Conflict Zone in 2013, featuring perspectives from both sides of the conflict.
 He has written columns for The New York Times, Haaretz, The Jerusalem Post, The Washington Post, +972 Magazine and provided analysis on programs broadcast on CNN, Fox News and al Jazeera.

+In 2026, Abu Sarah, alongside Israeli peace activist Maoz Inon, co-wrote a book entitled The Future is Peace.